The Virtue of Stupidity: A Critique of Ayn Rand and Objectivism

 Rand’s solution to the problems presented by these three giants of philosophy is to completely ignore them altogether.
 Her metaphysics are based on “objective reality” in which she states the human identity and consciousness are the basis.
 So basically Rand says. “what you see is what you get.”
 The thing about Rand’s brazen philosophy is that after side stepping the whole question of whether we can derive an objective reality and what exactly our criteria of an objective reality is, she immediately states that her metaphysics are completely objective based on reason.

 The thing that is crazy about this is that she gives no argument to why this is objective at all.
 She claims that the facts of experience and of science are completely objective despite a huge amount of evidence to the contrary.
-Science itself is philosophically dominated by the school of thought called realism which says that although the scientific method gives us the best way to derive knowledge, science does not derive objective facts about reality but merely gives us data from which we can inductively infer facts about reality.
-Rand makes no attempt to address scientific realism in any way.
+Rand makes no attempt to address scientific realism, and arguments against it, in any way.
 She just states “A is A” and goes on about her merry way.